embedded-office/canopen-stack/README.md

 ## Change Log

+**V4.1.2**
+- fix: improve COBID macro robustness
+- fix: correct the flags of mapped object in documentation

 **V4.1.1**
 - add: macros for generating COB-IDs
 - fix: double transmission of last frame in a block upload